projekter/StandardPacked.jl/README.md

 Note that neither of those formats correspond to the rectangular full packed format.
 The latter has the same favorable scaling with respect to memory, but additionally a better layout for some linear algebra routines, making it almost as fast as the dense format.
-However, index access is a bit weird there and it is not in wide use.
-Currently, this package does _not_ provide the RFP format (though it certainly could at some later time).
+However, index access is a bit weird there and it is not in wide use; furthermore, there are far fewer LAPACK functions working with RFP.
 Consider [`RectangularFullPacked.jl`](https://github.com/JuliaLinearAlgebra/RectangularFullPacked.jl) instead.